 Lessons are enhanced by the use of a range of technology, wherever possible, in order to maximise learning and understanding.
-A wide range of programmes and equipment are regularly used.
+A wide range of programs and equipment are used regularly.

-Calculators are not a substitute for good written and mental arithmetic.
-Therefore, they are not generally used at Finstall First School.
-We believe that calculators should only be introduced near the end of key stage 2 to support pupils' conceptual understanding and exploration of more complex number problems and only if written and mental arithmetic are secure.
-Teachers should use their professional judgement about when such tools are needed.
+Calculators should not be used as a substitute for good written and mental arithmetic.
+Therefore they are not generally used at Finstall First School.
+We believe that calculators should only be introduced near the end of key stage 2 to support pupils' conceptual understanding and exploration of more complex number problems, if written and mental arithmetic are secure.
+Teachers should use their professional judgement about when such tools should be used.